August 6, 2024

 Harold Newman had advanced prostate cancer.
-Genetic testing helped expand his future treatment options and safeguard the health of his family members.
+Genetic testing helped expand his future treatment options and protect the health of his family members.

 Newman’s successful treatment allowed him to continue pursuing his passions: hiking, birding, succulent gardening, and spending time with his family.